 dYdX Founded — July 27

 After Weipoint, I resolved to build something that was useful in the market right now.
 The main way crypto was being used at the time (and still to this day) was for trading and speculation.
 Around this time was when the very first decentralized exchanges (0x, Kyber) were coming out.
 I looked at this and thought this was something actually useful being built on top of Ethereum.

 Given this, I figured the logical next thing to build would be decentralized margin trading and derivatives.
 It seemed logical because at the time margin trading (led by Bitfinex) was taking off in crypto, and financial markets evolve over time from spot → margin → derivatives.
 It didn’t seem like crypto should be any different.

 I came up with the name (my main contribution to dYdX 😅) and solo founded dYdX.

 I wrote the first version of the dYdX whitepaper (now super outdated, but here it is) and the first basic versions of smart contracts (that version never shipped to production).
 The initial whitepaper had protocols for margin trading and covered (fully collateralized) options.

 I decided to build margin trading first as that was empirically working with Bitfinex.

 dYdX raised a $2M seed round @ $10M valuation led by Andreessen Horowitz and Polychain.
 We were fortunate to also bring on 15–20 top angel investors. dYdX now started to seem like a real company!

-Brendan, Zhuoxun (head of operations, now left & founded Magic Eden), and Bryce (senior software engineer) joined the team!
+Brendan (now Chief Architect), Zhuoxun (head of operations, now left & founded Magic Eden), and Bryce (staff software engineer) joined the team!